thill112/tidyDataProject/README.md

 * A subset of columns are selected.
 Subject, Activity, and columns with "mean()" or "std()" in the name
 * The activity_labels.txt file is used to converted from the numeric id to the actual name
 * Data is grouped by subject and activity.
 The mean of the other columns is calculate for each group
+* Column labels are cleaned up
+    * "tBody" is replaced with "timeBody"
+	  * "tGravity" is replaced with "timeGravity"
+	  * "fBody" is replaced with "frequencyBody"
 * UCI_DATA_SummaryAvg_tidy.txt is produced in the working directory